 If you would like to fundraise on behalf of the ZSA, or have any questions in regards to how fundraising on Enthuse works, please visit our fundraising page.

 Does the ZSA link with the NHS?

-The ZSA is a charity hosted by Mersey Care NHS Foundation Trust.
-We follow NHS processes along with complying with Government Service Standards.
+Yes.
+The ZSA is hosted by Mersey Care NHS Foundation Trust charity.
+We follow NHS processes and comply with Government Service Standards.

 Support the ZSA

 “I want to get involved with the ZSA”

 You can learn more about how you can get involved and support the ZSA on our Get Involved page.
 We currently don’t offer any volunteer opportunities but there are other ways you can get involved.

 “Could you present your training at our event?”

 “We would like a face-to-face or virtual training session with the ZSA”